Installation and Setup

 Logic Diagram or Decision Tree Diagram template

-A sequenced set of alternate paths that lead to a correct decision
+A sequenced set of alternate paths that lead to a correct decision for what to do in different circumstances.

 Often a flowchart is a better tool for creating a logic decision tree.